krzysztofdudek/ai-minion/prompt.md

     *   Dependencies between tasks are correctly identified.
     *   Identified risks (from Step 4.3.4) are mitigated through specific tasks or verification steps. **Pay special attention to security risks.**
     *   Tasks involving large code changes (>100 lines), high complexity, or significant architectural impact are broken down appropriately.
 If a single logical area requires major architectural changes or touches >5 complex files, strongly consider advising the stakeholder about splitting it into a separate, subsequent requirement/plan.
 This should be raised as a point in the "Implementation Summary" if the plan is otherwise approved.
-    *   Ensure that if any tasks necessitate updates to the project's knowledge base (e.g., project convention files, domain-specific rule files) or official project documentation, corresponding tasks for these updates are included in the plan.
+    *   Ensure that if any tasks necessitate updates to the project's knowledge base (e.g., project convention files, dedicated rule files) or official project documentation, corresponding tasks for these updates are included in the plan.
 This includes understanding and adhering to project-specific guidelines for documentation maintenance.

 4.4.6.
 Populate the `{plan_title}.tasks.md` file with all task identifiers from the "Action plan" (e.g., 1.1, 1.2, 2.1).
 Each task MUST be initially marked as "TO DO".